demisto/content/Packs/PolySwarm/README.md

 ## Detailed Description

 PolySwarm is a crowdsourced malware threat intelligence and scanning platform.
 Our Cortex XSOAR integration allows you to use PolySwarm's dataset over millions of malware samples to enrich your existing indicators.
+This integration is updated and ready for PolySwarm API version 2.

 ##### What does this pack do?
 - Submit a File, URL, IP or Domain, and get enriched threat intelligence information about the artifact.